 To use Adobe Target Standard or Target Premium, add one line of code to call mbox.js.

 You can use either of two library references: the Adobe Experience Platform Web SDK or at.js.
 Benefits of at.js explains the differences between the mbox.js and at.js libraries.

-mbox.js end-of-life: On March 31, 2021, Adobe Target will no longer support the mbox.js library.
+mbox.js end-of-life: As of March 31, 2021, Adobe Target no longer supports the mbox.js library.
 Post March 31, 2021, all calls made from mbox.js will gracefully fail and impact your pages that have Target activities running by serving default content.

 The single reference to mbox.js on each page provides the libraries needed for all of your activities. mbox.js calls Target from every page that references the mbox.js file.
 This enables Target to do the following:

 To simplify implementation, you could reference mbox.js in your global header.

 You do not need to maintain different activity-specific versions of the file.

 <head> section of each page on your site.